andersonopt/website/content/solutions/prospect.md

       * Export contact information and maps
   - thumbnail: macbook.png
     description: |-
-      ### Easily see and export landowner information for LOIs
+      ### Easily view and export landowner contact information for LOIs

       Once you have a shortlist of high quality parcels, you'll have all the land owner information you need to send out mailers.
   - thumbnail: macbook.png